 Hard and technical skills: Hard skills include sales experience, the ability to train employees, proficiency in another language, business operations awareness, managerial experience, administrative tasks, recruitment, onboarding and project management.
 Technical skills include, Human Resources Information Software (HRIS), applicant tracking systems (ATS), Microsoft Office, talent management software, database management.

-Soft skills: Communication, empathy, decision making, customer service, team building, negotiation, persuasion, organizational skills, collaboration, conflict management, leadership, ethics
+Soft skills: Communication skills, empathy, decision making, customer service, team building, negotiation, persuasion, organizational skills, collaboration, conflict management, leadership, ethics